By: Marilyn L. Davis

 - If I was tired, I rested and didn’t criticize myself for needing a nap.
 If babies sleep to grow, I figured it would benefit my recovery, too.

-HALT, or stop, cut short, freeze as reminders of the word, also reinforced my decisions to delay giving into a craving.
+HALT, also reinforced my decisions to delay giving into a craving.

 Move the Body, Stop Abusing It

 In my active addiction, I drove across the college campus for staff meetings.
 I’m embarrassed to tell you that it was less than a quarter mile.
 I’d make up excuses why I was driving instead of walking.
 In my recovery, I’d walk, and add an additional five minutes to give me a moment to watch a flowering shrub blossom or see the birds gathered on top of the statues, or sit on a bench and just breathe fresh air.